diversen/bump-py-version/README.md

 version_file = "bump_py_version/__init__.py"
 ```

-`setup.py` should import the version from the package (if you use a `setup.py` file).
+**Note about `setup.py`**. `setup.py` should import the version from the package.
 In order to
 only have one python variable with the version number.
-Something like this:
+It could looke something like this:

 ```python
 from bump_py_version import __version__